tdw33/Dungeon-Java-Game/docs/0-manuals/3-user-manual.md

 ## Archers:

-The rock people have archers throughout the dungeon so look out.
+The rock people have archers throughout the dungeon so lookout.
 These will track and shoot arrows at you and if you are close, they will chase you.
 So, it is up to you what you do: run away, fight, or build around them.
 Make sure to look at the GIF to see the full shooting animation.

 **![](./gifs/enemy_shoot.gif)**